Attention Deficit Hyperactivity Disorder, Pediatric

 Summary

-ADHD may persist into adulthood, but treatment may improve your child's ability to cope with the challenges.
+• ADHD may continue into adulthood, but treatment may improve your child's ability to cope with challenges.

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.